 Mr Govertsen added, “We continue to believe that these measures were not put in place to stunt the growth of GGR (VIP or mass), but rather view the measures as generic capital control measures designed to slow a widespread issue of non-casino visitors to Macau coming to the market with the express intention of withdrawing Hong Kong dollars out of their renminbi accounts.”

 The identification verification process only applies to Chinese nationals.
 It is part of China’s crackdown on corruption which aims to prevent money laundering, financial crime and the funding of terrorist groups.

 If the KYC technology continues to be successful, Hong Kong could be next to implement the software, with the Hong Kong Monetary Authority saying it would explore the benefits of different technologies to strengthen the integrity of the city’s financial institutions.

 Avoid the hassle and play online

 With ATM withdrawal limits, facial recognition, dress codes and all other kinds of annoying restrictions, online casinos are growing in popularity as more players enjoy the ease and convenience of being able to play for real money from home.
 There are plenty of great online casinos available to players from United States.
-We highly recommend Raging Bull Casino as safest and the best online casino providing support for players from United States.
+We highly recommend Bovada Casino as safest and the best online casino providing support for players from United States.